-Unit holders should consult their tax advisors regarding Trust tax compliance matters.
+Unit holders should consult their tax advisors regarding the possible state tax implications of owning Trust Units.

 8. Commitments and Contingencies

 Contingencies related to the Underlying Properties that are unfavorably resolved would generally be reflected by the Trust as reductions to future royalty income payments to the Trust with corresponding reductions to cash distributions to Unit holders.